dtcenter/MET/docs/Users_Guide/tc-diag.rst

      shape      = SQUARE;
   }

 The **regrid** dictionary is common to multiple MET tools and is described in :numref:`config_options`.
+It specifies how the input data should be regridded to cylindrical coordinates prior to compute diagnostics.
 It can be specified separately in each **data.field** array entry, described below.
 The default setting uses nearest neighbor interpolation for all fields.

 Configuring Fields, Levels, and Domains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^